-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.0%.
-This dividend growth rate is below the 4.2% used in this analysis, thus providing slight a margin of safety.
-KMB has a risk rating of 1.50 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.2%.
+This dividend growth rate is below the 4.5% used in this analysis, thus providing no margin of safety.
+KMB has a risk rating of 1.25 which classifies it as a Medium risk stock.

-The company's Free Cash Flow Payout at 106% (up from 73%) is above my acceptable level of 60%, and its Debt to Total Capital at 94% (up from 91%) is well above the 45% maximum I look for.
+KMB has an array of solid brands and an excellent relationship with its retailers.
+The company's Free Cash Flow Payout at 73% (down from 108%) is above my acceptable level of 60%, and its Debt to Total Capital at 99% (down from 102%) is well above the 45% maximum I look for.
 The company's 2015 dividend increase of 4.8% was small compared to the 7.7% average over the previous 10 years.
-KMB is trading at a premium to my calculated fair value of $92.40, but given its dividend fundamentals, I will wait for a more opportune time before adding to my position.
+KMB is trading at a slight premium to my calculated fair value of $130.10, but given its dividend fundamentals, I will wait for a more opportune time before adding to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in KMB (2.4% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in KMB (2.6% of my Dividend Growth Portfolio).
+See a list of all my Dividend Growth Portfolio holdings here.